 How to Apply

-- Families who apply for assistance will be notified in mid-May, 2019 by FACTS through the email linked to the FACTS account.
+- Families who apply for assistance will be notified in mid-to-late May, 2020 by FACTS through the email linked to the FACTS account.

 The Tuition Assistance Fund

 The budget for Tuition Assistance is set by Covington Catholic during the Spring.
 The Tuition Assistance Fund is a set number and will be divided to assist as many families as possible.
 Applying by the deadline is very important.

 The money awarded for the Tuition Assistance Program is only made possible by funds raised during the Annual Appeal, the CCH Endowment Fund, and the Northern Kentuckian of the Year Luncheon sponsored by Covington Catholic.
 Students and families that benefit from these programs while at CCH, are strongly encouraged to participate in these efforts as alumni so that other Colonel brothers can have the same opportunity to attend Covington Catholic High School.

 If during the school, your family experiences a catastrophic loss that will not allow you to complete your tuition payments for the school year, the school has a limited amount of funds in reserve to assist our families in need.
 You may call Mr. Bob Rowe, principal, to discuss your situation in confidence.

 Work Study Program